moemoechu/tabby-background/README.md

 - [x] Change tab dimming settings
 - [x] Change TabBar preserve space width.
-- [x] All changes applied in pure css, no dynamic javascript.
 - [x] All changes can be disable separately.
 - [x] Compatible with builtin black and white skin.
 - [x] Support English and Chinese.